On listening

 4. Problem-solving can come later

 Helping someone find a solution to a practical situation can be really helpful, but don’t dive straight in with suggestions.
 This is about listening, letting someone feel at ease with exploring their emotions with you.
 That may be exactly what they want from you in that moment, and jumping in with a ‘solution’ can shut that down.
-Be a sounding board, not a Swiss Army knife.

 None of this is easy, and it all takes practice.